m-budryte/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Languages](#Languages)| [Experience](#experience) | [Other Experience](#Other-Experience) | [Tech Interests](#tech-interests)

-A Full-Stack Software Developer with a previous background in Life Sciences.
-I have recently changed careers and completed coding bootcamp at the [Makers Academy](https://makers.tech/).
-I have made this decision after gaining experience in tech companies, working on manual Quality Assurance testing, localisation and content management.
-I am currently looking for a junior developer role in a company, that values extreme programming values, Agile development process and will support my career progression.
+A Full-Stack Consultant Developer with a previous background in Life Sciences.
+Currently working at ThoughtWorks consultancy.
+Experienced in the agile framework and extreme programming environment.

 ## Projects